 1) Chakchouka from Algeria

 A staple in North Africa, not just Algeria, Chakchouka (pronounced Shakshouka) is basically a thick tomato sauce with poached eggs.
 Meaning “all mixed up”, it is a traditional healthy dish when breaking fast.
 The dish is thought to have originated in the Ottoman Empire, where it spread through the Middle East and Spain.
-Since Algeria fuses Middle Eastern and Mediterranean flavours, there are lots of variations of this dish, with different spices used but the base remaining the same.
+Since Algeria fuses Middle Eastern and Mediterranean flavors, there are lots of variations of this dish, with different spices used but the base remaining the same.
 It is generally eaten with khubs, or bread, as a staple, and is not a heavy dish that would fill one up uncomfortably after a long day of fasting.

 2) Stuffed Grape Leaves from Egypt